2022–23 FC Barcelona Femení season: October

 On 1 October, Barcelona crushed Madrid CFF 7–0 to claim their third victory in a row and to maintain the first position in the league table.
 Caroline Graham Hansen scored once while Mariona Caldentey, Geyse Ferreira and Ana-Maria Crnogorčević scored two goals each.

 On 3 October, the draw for the 2022–23 UEFA Women's Champions League group stage was held in Nyon.
-Barcelona was drawn into Group D and will play against Bayern Munich, Benfica, and Rosengård.
+Barcelona was drawn into Group D to play against Bayern Munich, Benfica, and Rosengård.

 On 4 October, Barcelona announced that the home matches against Bayern Munich and Rosengård will be played at Camp Nou, while the home match against Benfica will be played at Estadi Johan Cruyff.

 On 15 October, following the international break, Barcelona continued their dominance, taking their fourth straight win in the league by beating Athletic Club 0–3 with goals from Clàudia Pina, Geyse Ferreira and Mariona Caldentey.

 On 17 October, captain Alexia Putellas won her second consecutive Ballon d'Or Féminin at the 2022 ceremony, and became the first-ever two-time winner of the honour, and the first to have won it in consecutive years.
 Aitana Bonmatí, Asisat Oshoala and Fridolina Rolfö and were also shortlisted for the award and were ranked 5th, 16th and 19th respectively.

 On 19 October, in their first match of the UEFA Women's Champions League group stage, Barcelona surpassed their previous goal-scoring record of six goals in one game in the competition after winning 9–0 against Benfica; the new goal-scoring record for the team was achieved with goals from Patricia Guijarro, Aitana Bonmatí, Mariona Caldentey, Ana-Maria Crnogorčević, Clàudia Pina, who scored one goal each and Asisat Oshoala and Geyse Ferreira, who scored two goals each.
 The first goal of Asisat Oshoala scored in the 34th minute was chosen as the Goal of the Week for matchday 1 of the Champions League group stage.
 On the same day, Barcelona reached an agreement with the Mexican multinational food company Grupo Bimbo to become the club's Global Partner and the main partner for the women's football first team.
 The core strategies for this alliance involve promoting healthy and active lifestyles, fostering new talents, and a clear investment in women's empowerment.
 The women's team aim to become financially independent from the men's team with partnerships like the one with Bimbo.

 On 20 October, Barcelona announced that defender Laia Codina had suffered an acromioclavicular joint dislocation – a separated shoulder – in her right shoulder, which occurred while playing in the match against Benfica the day before.
 It was announced that she would miss six weeks as a result of the injury and would return to play in early December.

 On 21 October, captain Alexia Putellas won the Golden Player Woman award presented by the Italian sport magazine Tuttosport.
 She became the second winner of the award; Lieke Martens won it in 2021 while playing for Barcelona.